sott0n/babysh/README.md

 # babysh
-A baby shell written with rust.
+A baby shell written in rust.